Ammar-0/weather-app/README.md

 # Project

-The project is complete and has been deployed using firebase.
+The project is complete and has been deployed using firebase. <br><br>
 The link to the project is: https://my-weather-app-2f46c.web.app

 # Citations